microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 There is no need to memorize spells in advance.
 Just because a character can cast any spell, doesn't mean that they should.
 Choose spells that suit the character.

 Starting at 1st level, select one "signature" spell per spell level that the character prefers to use over any other.
 These spells are easier to cast due to familiarity, costing 2 HP less to use.
+Spells that do damage to a target (e.g. _Magic Missile_, _Produce Flame_) always cost at least 1 HP to cast, even if they are a signature spell.

 ### Casting Metamagic